Anatomy of a Wind Turbine

 Transportation of turbine components often involves road, rail, and water.
 Given the increasing size, weight, and length of components, innovative transportation, manufacturing and logistics solutions are necessary.
 With respect to trucking, only a fraction of the industry is capable of managing the heavy-load long-haul requirements of the wind turbine industry.
 One turbine can require up to eight hauls (one nacelle, three blades and four tower sections).
 A truck carrying a tower section must be able to support a load with a propensity to roll that is over 30 meters long and weighs over 150,000 pounds.
 Due to tunnel and overpass restrictions, rail transport can be even more dimensionally limited than over-the-road transportation, though innovations in rail transit have helped to increase the use of rail.

-In addition to the erection of each turbine, there is additional construction work that must be conducted to connect each turbine to the power grid, such as access road construction, laying electrical cable, and installation of an electrical substation.
+In addition to the erection of each turbine, there is additional construction work needed to connect each turbine to the power grid, such as access road construction, laying electrical cable, and installation of an electrical substation.

 View more graphics of turbines, nacelles, generators and more in this presentation by Kinetik Partners.
 Wind Turbine Graphics